-In an ironic twist in the rapidly evolving
+In an ironic twist in the

-of online publishers.
+audience impressions of online publishers.

 But in a new platform being unveiled today, supply-side platform (SSP) PubMatic hopes to bring the marketplace full-circle, enabling publishers to organize their own, ad-hoc ad networks to compete with third-party ad nets.
 The platform, dubbed PubConnect, effectively is a new kind of audience exchange enabling publishers to take control of their own audience aggregation, and to create new value by pooling it with others to build reach or targeted efficiency against desirable audience segments.